andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 American Harbors when the war broke out in 1917, and therefore made its return trip to its homeland filled with American soldiers.

-Sackett looks back now and laughts at the trip across the Atlantic.
+Sackett looks back now and laughs at the trip across the Atlantic.
 "We zig-zagged all the way across," he says.
 "We had three submarine scares but none of the ships were ever lost.
 It took 12 days to get over there."